hotwired/strada-site/_source/handbook/02_how_it_works.md

 </form>
 ```

-Now, we'll create a new `"form"` component in a similar way you create Stimulus controllers, but extending the `BridgeComponent` class:
+Now, we'll create a new `"form"` component.
+This is similar to the way you create Stimulus controllers, but extending the `BridgeComponent` class:
 ```javascript
 // bridge/form_controller.js